Resource Associates @ grantwriters.net

-The vast majority of grants require that you are either a public entity like a school district, college or municipality, or a federally recognized nonprofit organization called a 510c3.
-I often get calls from people starting or running small businesses who have been told that because they are a woman or a minority or have a disability that they would qualify for a grant.
-The answer to that is that these types of grants are very, very rare and if available at all are offered at the local level.
-For instance, a city might want to promote certain neighborhoods that are struggling with blight and lack of commerce so they offer grants to businesses in certain zip codes.
+The vast majority of grants require you are either a public entity like a school district, college or municipality, or a federally recognized nonprofit organization called a 510c3.
+I often get calls from people starting or running small businesses who have been told because they are a woman or a minority or have a disability they would qualify for a grant.
+The answer is these types of grants are very, very rare and if available at all are offered at the local level.
+For instance, a city might want to promote certain neighborhoods struggling with blight and lack of commerce, so they offer grants to businesses in certain zip codes.
 I have seen these in DC and Chicago.
 But again, they are rare.

-The federal government typically only offers grants to small businesses for high tech start-ups usually in only these categories: Healthcare, education, green energy and agriculture.
-These programs encourage small firms to undertake scientific research that helps meet federal research and development objectives and have a high potential for commercialization if successful.
+The federal government typically only offers grants to small businesses for high-tech start-ups usually in only these categories: Healthcare, education, green energy and agriculture.
+These programs encourage small firms to undertake scientific research to help meet federal research and development objectives and have a high potential for commercialization if successful.
 But for a standard type business such as a hair salon or landscaping company, you are probably not going to be eligible for a grant.

 Obtain a financial audit from an accountant.
-Most grants require that you submit paperwork along with the grant proposal that verifies your finances are in order and transparent.
+Most grants require you submit paperwork along with the grant proposal verifying your finances are in order and transparent.
 Typically this paperwork is called “Audited Financial Statements”.
 You might not have very much income to start, but you need a CPA to look at your books and advise you from the start.

 Gather community support.
 Grants rarely fund 100% of your programs.
-They usually want to see that you have funding from other sources to ensure viability of your program.
-A grant is like applying for a loan in the sense that even though you do not have to pay a grant back, the funder or lender wants to make sure that they are making a good investment.
-So just like you often need collateral for a loan, a grant often will require that you have what is known as “Matching Funds.”
+They usually want to see you have funding from other sources to ensure viability of your program.
+A grant is like applying for a loan.
+Even though you do not have to pay a grant back, the funder or lender wants to make sure they are making a good investment.
+So just like you often need collateral for a loan, a grant often will require you have what is known as “Matching Funds.”
 Some grants do not require this but your proposal will always be stronger when you demonstrate matching funds.
 Some require a percentage like 10% or 20% and some require what is known as 1 to 1.
 So if the match is 10%, if you ask for 100K they expect you to provide 10K in matching funds.
-If it is 1 to 1 and you ask for 100K they expect that you to bring another 100K to the table.
+If it is 1 to 1 and you ask for 100K they expect you to bring another 100K to the table.

-In conclusion, to get ready for grants, there are a number of preliminary, basic steps that should be in place before you start actually identifying grants and writing proposals.
+In conclusion, to get ready for grants, there are a number of preliminary, basic steps which should be in place before you start actually identifying grants and writing proposals.

-Step 1: Make sure that you have a 501c3 and your paperwork is in order.
+Step 1: Make sure you have a 501c3 and your paperwork is in order.

 Step 2: Have a CPA provide you with a financial audit and ongoing tax consultations.
-You will need a third-party to verify that your organization’s finances are in order when you ask for funding.
+You will need a third party to verify your organization’s finances are in order when you ask for funding.